 “With this upcoming flu season anticipated to be more serious than the past two years, it’s as important as ever for people to receive their flu shot,” says Angie Saini, vice president, Clinical Services and chief nursing executive.
 “Unfortunately we are already seeing flu cases presenting to the Emergency department in addition to an increase in COVID positive patients.
 The combination of these two illnesses could have a crippling effect on hospitals’ ability to effectively manage patient flow.
 Receiving a flu shot is critically important as we all help to reduce the burden on the healthcare system from the pandemic and flu season.”

 GBGH makes influenza vaccination a top priority every year based on two main considerations – ensuring its team of staff, professional staff and volunteers don’t pass along influenza to patients, as well as ensuring its team is healthy to provide care to patients when they need the hospital.

-To make receiving the flu vaccine as convenient as possible, GBGH’s Occupational Health & Safety department is visiting all GBGH departments and also running additional clinics to ensure as many of its team members as possible receive a flu shot.
+To make receiving the flu vaccine as convenient as possible, GBGH’s Occupational Health & Safety department is visiting all GBGH department over the coming weeks and also running additional clinics to ensure as many of its team members as possible receive a flu shot.

-As part of the hospital’s ongoing COVID precautions, all patients and visitors are asked to self-screen upon entering the building for symptoms of COVID, which can be similar to influenza.
+As part of the hospital’s ongoing COVID precautions, all patients and visitors are still screened upon entering the building for symptoms of COVID, which can be similar to influenza.
 All patients and visitors are asked to wear a hospital-provided mask and practice hand hygiene when entering GBGH at the main or Emergency department entrances.
-Mandatory masking was reinstated by GBGH on October 5 in most areas of the hospital in response to elevated rates of respiratory illness in the community.

 705-526-1300 ext 5177